NPKompleet/SimulationGUI/docs/source/contents/user-interface.rst

         connecting the model to the simulation back end and rendering the results on the GUI.

+The architecture used is similar to the MVC architecture with the user interface as the view, a contoller and the simulation model itself as the Model.

 **************
 User Interface
 **************
-The user interface is built on the visualization framework for Eclipse APP4MC created by Dirk Fauth.
+The user interface is built on the visualization framework for Eclipse APP4MC.
 It uses SWT and Jface for the UI components and it also uses OSGi Declarative Services.

 ----------------